Teams Lean on Sales QA Software for Performance and Compliance: 2023 Trends

 “When you talk about quality assurance—listening to calls, scoring calls, and making sure that they’re compliant, they’re quality, they’re getting through the qualification questions that you need from your clients—this is all streamlined with AI because it’s not a person or managers listening to calls, it’s the system listening to every call.

 “And you have statistics on every single call, all of the details, everything that you want to see in calls or don’t want to see.
 It’s very scalable.
-And, that’s one huge thing that AI will play into remote or in-house call centers.”
+And, that’s one huge thing that AI will play into remote or in-house call centers.

 Whether you operate an outbound call center or use call blending to serve inbound customers, QA software helps provide frictionless experiences to convert and retain customers.
+And it’s something all contact centers should look to leverage in pursuit of growth in 2024.

 Disclaimer: The information on this page and related links is provided for general education purposes only and is not legal advice.
 Convoso does not guarantee the accuracy or appropriateness of this information to your situation.
 You are solely responsible for using Convoso’s services in a legally compliant way and should consult your legal counsel for compliance advice.
 Any quotes are solely the views of the quoted person and do not necessarily reflect the views or opinions of Convoso.